-You know the one that is taken at the highest peak of excitement on the ride?
-My husband is a huge fan of them and so it's a rare occasion when at least one is not purchased in an effort to memorialize the moment.
+My husband is a huge fan of capturing the chaos so it's a rare occasion when at least one is not purchased to memorialize the moment.
 And who can blame him?
-The expressions of thrill and terror are priceless, and we've had some doozies captured of our family.
+The expressions of thrill and terror are priceless, and we've had some doozies over the years.
 Earlier this summer, while gathering around to admire a purchased print, I couldn’t help but laugh at the ridiculous faces that were made.
 I also couldn't overlook the evidence that was right there in living color....

 I wasn't on the ride.

 Obviously, my family knows that my absence from the collection of coaster pics is for good reason.
 They understand that I've calculated the risks enough times to know that a regretful regurgitation outweighs the risk of sky high adventure.
 But what about the rest of my life?
 If the moments of life's possibilities were all captured on camera, how many times would I be missing from the frame?
 What other opportunities and #blessings have I missed out on because I didn't get on the ride?
 How often have I looked at a situation and thought that the possible regret was easier to live with than the actual risk itself?